Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 Ideally, the best test of the afromentioned pandemic narrative would be to compare Trump's actual popular vote share in an election where the pandemic occurred to Trump's popular vote share in a simultaneous and identical election where the pandemic did not happen; if Trump's vote share were lower in the election where the pandemic occurred, such would prove the pandemic had a negative impact on Trump's electoral prospects.
 In the absence of such an ideal test, there are a few testable implications I could analyze instead that could offer some preliminary evidence for the existence of the narrative.

 The main testable implication I will consider is whether there is a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases.
-This implication is justifiable given, if the coronavirus pandemic negatively impacted Trump's bid for re-election, then the increasing prevalence of the virus, i.e., a rise in average daily cases, would be negativley related to Trump's support in the polls (thus his chances at re-election).
+This implication is justifiable given, if the coronavirus pandemic negatively impacted Trump's bid for re-election, then the increasing prevalence of the virus, i.e., a rise in average daily cases, would be negatively related to Trump's support in the polls (thus his chances at re-election).
+To derive this correlation, I collected data on the daily increase in national Covid-19 cases and Trump's average support in the polls from the middle of February to election day in November.

+This will allow me to plot daily increase in Covid-19 cases and corresponding average support for Trump across the duration of the pandemic, i necessarily focus nationally

 why this makes sense